mygoal-javadeveloper/Internship_Task/README.md

   ![image for step 3 and 4](<https://github.com/mygoal-javadeveloper/Internship_Task/blob/main/mbox1.png>)

-  To get only Gmail data scroll down to `CREATE A NEW EXPORT` and in that click `Deselect all`, then scroll down to Mail and select the checkbox there.
+  To get only Gmail data scroll down to `CREATE A NEW EXPORT` and in that click `Deselect all`, then scroll down to Mail and select the checkbox there

   ![alt](<https://github.com/mygoal-javadeveloper/Internship_Task/blob/main/mbox2.png>)

   By default it is `MBOX format` that is supported for exporting Gmail.
 Also by default `All Mail data included` is selected.
 You can click on this box and select the required folders (Drafts, Inbox, Junk E-mail, sent, etc).
-I have selected only Inbox for my this task.
+I have selected only Inbox for my this task

   ![alt](<https://spinbackup.com/blog/wp-content/uploads/2019/04/image-004.jpg>)

-Then scroll down to the bottom of the page and click `Next Step`.
+Then scroll down to the bottom of the page and click `Next Step`

 ![alt](<https://spinbackup.com/blog/wp-content/uploads/2019/04/image-006.jpg>)